Nottingham High School

-Nottingham High School is a private fee-charging day school for boys and girls in Nottingham, England, with an infant and junior School (ages 4–11) and senior school (ages 11–18).
+Nottingham High School is a private fee-charging day school for boys and girls in Nottingham, England, with an infant and junior school (ages 4–11) and senior school (ages 11–18).
 There were 1177 students enrolled as at January 2022, of whom 262 were in the sixth form, studying for advanced certificate examinations.

 History

 Foundation

 In 1513, the "Free School" was founded by Dame Agnes Mellers, after the death of her husband Richard, partly in his memory, but also as atonement for wrongdoings against the people of Nottingham.
 To do so she enlisted help from Sir Thomas Lovell as governor of Nottingham Castle and Secretary to the Treasury.
-Through their combined efforts, king Henry VIII sealed the school's foundation deed on the 22 November that year.
+Through their combined efforts, Henry VIII sealed the school's foundation deed on the 22 November that year.
 It is unclear whether this was a new institution or an endowment of an existing school, of which records exist back to 1289.
 Almost 20,000 boys are estimated to have attended between 1513 and 2013.

 In the foundation deed, Mellers provided for a commemoration service in St Mary's Church in the Lace Market "on the Feast of the Translation of St Richard of Chichester, namely 16 June" each year, although the service "is now held on the nearest Saturday to that date."
 With the exception of Nottingham Goose Fair, this is the most ancient ceremonial event still held in the city of Nottingham, and the oldest still largely in its original form (the Goose Fair now being a funfair rather than a livestock fair), although there seems to be no record of it being held between the mid-16th century and its revival in 1923.
 The formal procession seeks to symbolise the ancient links the school has with the Crown, the city and the church.
 The foundation deed also provides for distributing (out of a total sum of 20 shillings) certain monies to the lord mayor of Nottingham, vicar and others. and for the purchase of bread, cheese and ale for consumption by officials attending the service.
 Any balance remaining is required to be given to the poorest scholar, but now is given to a representative scholar of the school.